If the thought of camping conjures images of screaming kids and collapsing tents, then relax, have a cup of tea and check out Suffolk’s Alde Garden.

-The campsite’s diverse accommodation includes Mongolian-style yurts, a Native American-style tipi, a wooden gypsy caravan and an exposed beam holiday cottage, each with its own wood burner.
+The campsite’s diverse accommodation includes yurts, an antique wooden gypsy caravan, a bell tent and an exposed beam holiday cottage, each with its own wood burner.
 Tarzans can cool down in the jungle shower while Janes might prefer the heated solar showers.

-After a hard day’s rambling, head to the local pub, The Sweffling White Horse, serving pasties and ploughman’s lunches as well as an excellent range of locally sourced ciders and ales.
+After a hard day’s rambling, head to the local pub, The Sweffling White Horse, serving ploughman’s lunches & other snacks as well as an excellent range of locally sourced ales and ciders.
 In the evening swap marshmallows in a communal fire area lit by solar fairy lights.

 The tranquillity after 10pm rule is perfect for those who wish to end the day with a mug of cocoa and a good book.
 And not a tent peg, tarpaulin sheet or mud-splattered pack of Jammy Dodgers in sight.